 Want to explore an entire ski resort without having to repeat lifts?
-More and more ski resorts in the Alps are installing ski circuits that take you through all the highlights in one day.
+More and more ski resorts in the Alps are designing ski circuits that take you through all the highlights in one day.
 These ski circuits are clearly signposted so you can find your way without the help of a guide – it’s the perfect way to discover a new ski resort on your own terms!
 Be aware that due to their length and demanding nature, anyone attempting to complete a ski circuit should be a confident skier with an adequate level of fitness.
 If you’re thirsty for a new challenge, here are 7 brilliant alpine ski circuits to try on your next holiday.

 The Sella Ronda is perhaps the best-known ski circuit in Europe.
 Skiers and snowboarders have flocked here since the 1970’s to tackle this impressive tour that runs around the Sella massif in the Dolomites UNESCO site.
 The 26km circuit takes participants on a 6-hour trek through four Italian valleys: Val Gardena, Alta Badia, Arabba and Fassatal, with possible side-trips to the neighbouring ski areas in the Dolomiti Superski area.
 The Sella Ronda is marked with green and orange signs and it can be done clockwise or counterclockwise.
 Clockwise, marked in orange, is considered the more challenging version with its steeper slopes.